wp-plugins/jquery-collapse-o-matic/readme.txt

 == Frequently Asked Questions ==

-= I am a Social Netwookiee, do you have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.
+= I am a Social Netwookiee, might Twinpictures have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

 = Does Twinpictures do the Twitter? =